senkovskaia/App_Diff_Equations/README.md

-## Power Series & Frobenius Method Solver
+## Differential Equations App

-This a **Streamlit** application that is part of the **bachelor's thesis of Klavdiia Senkovskaia**, focusing on interactive solutions for solving differential equations using power series methods.
+This a **Streamlit** application that is part of the **bachelor's thesis of Klavdiia Senkovskaia**, designed to interactively demonstrate solutions to differential equations using power series.
 It focuses on providing an interactive approach to solving differential equations using:

 1. **Power Series Method**

 2. **Frobenius Method**

 It provides interactive inputs, symbolic computations using **SymPy**, and visual plots using **Plotly**.